Federal Grant Programs

 The Virginia Two Year College Transfer Grant (CTG) has a standard award of $1,000 and up to an additional $1,000 for certain majors (science, teaching, mathematics, and nursing).
 To be eligible, students must complete a FAFSA, be an undergraduate in-state student (first time entering freshman no earlier than Fall 2007), be a Virginia domiciled resident, must not have moved to Virginia for the purposes of attending a post-secondary school, must meet the selective service requirements, have an EFC of $12,000 (or less depending on the year it was first awarded), must have earned an Associate’s degree at a Virginia two-year public institution with a cumulative GPA of 3.0 on a scale of 4.0 for the Associate’s degree, maintain a 3.0 cumulative GPA at Bluefield College, and be enrolled full-time by fall semester following completion of the Associate’s degree (limited to 3 years).
 Applications must be submitted to be considered.

 Almost every state education agency has at least one grant or scholarship available to residents, and many have a long list of student aid programs.
 Eligibility is usually restricted to state residents attending a college in-state, but that’s not always the case.
 There are annual deadlines for most programs (if you miss a deadline, be sure to try again next year).
-Click on your state at https://www.nasfaa.org/State_Financial_Aid_Programs to find out what financial aid programs may be available to you through your state education agency.
+Click your state on this map from NASFAA to find out what financial aid programs may be available to you through your state education agency.
 Also, check out state and regional tuition exchanges and keep in mind that other state-sponsored aid may available through non-profit organizations in your area.

 The application is located under Forms and Resources.